2013 MINI Cooper Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-The 2013 Mini Cooper offers three engine choices, and of the three, it’s no surprise that reviewers like the John Cooper Works’ powerful 208-horsepower engine.
+The 2013 Mini Cooper offers three engine choices, and of the three, it’s no surprise that reviewers like the John Cooper Works’ powerful 208-horsepower engine the best.
 Auto writers say all models are characterized by strong brakes, nimble handling and a bumpy ride.

 - "The Mini also satisfies in more mundane ways, as even the most potent version offers very good fuel economy.
 Its petite dimensions make the 2013 Mini Cooper an ideal companion for drivers who frequently park on congested urban streets." -- Edmunds